Worms City Museum

 How long should I spend visiting?

-A visit to the Worms City Museum typically takes around 2 to 3 hours, allowing ample time to explore the exhibits and engage with the displays.
+A visit to the Worms City Museum typically takes about 2 to 3 hours, allowing sufficient time to explore the exhibits thoroughly.

 Is photography allowed?